Everything is connected. As we take from the land, so we must be prepared to put back.

 - We are a member of the South African Pest Control Association (SAPCA) as well as several other environmental forums.

 We're justifiably proud of the environmental record of our feedlot and other facilities, and we believe that projects like the wetland – home to 13 of Africa's 18 indigenous waterfowl species – is worth every cent we've invested.
-At Karan Beef, we understand that the beauty we preserve in this small segment of our farm is one way of returning something of quality to the land.
+At Karan Beef, we understand that the beauty we preserve in this small segment of our farm is one way of returning something to the land.